Chart Color Schemes

 Willaston has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population of Willaston is around 3,917.
-This reflects a growth of 459 people since the 2021 Census, which reported a population of 3,458.
-The increase was inferred from AreaSearch's estimation of the resident population at 3,585 following examination of the latest ERP data release by the ABS in June 2024, and an additional 57 validated new addresses since the Census date.
-This results in a population density ratio of 1,263 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Willaston's growth rate of 13.3% since the 2021 census exceeded both the state (7.1%) and metropolitan area averages.
-Interstate migration contributed approximately 41.0% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.
+The population of the Willaston statistical area (Lv2) is estimated to be around 3,963 as of November 2025.
+This figure reflects an increase of 505 people since the 2021 Census, which reported a population of 3,458 people.
+The change was inferred from the resident population of 3,572 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,278 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The Willaston (SA2) saw a growth of 14.6% since the 2021 census, exceeding the state's growth rate of 8.7%.
+Population growth for the area was primarily driven by interstate migration contributing approximately 41.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population